 Views: Razor (CSHTML).
 (The default.)

-Note: Sometime you will not be see Model class at that time you need to build an application.
+Note: Sometimes, you will not be seeing a Model class.
+In that case, you need to build the application.

 After clicking on the Add button following files and folders will be created.
-An EmployeeController.cs file in the project's Controllers folder and an Employee folder in the project's Views folder with the following files Create.cshtml, Delete.cshtml, Details.cshtml, Edit.cshtml, and Index.cshtml in the new Views\ Employee folder that will be like as shown below.
+An EmployeeController.cs file in the project's Controllers folder and an Employee folder in the project's Views folder with the following files (Create.cshtml, Delete.cshtml, Details.cshtml, Edit.cshtml, and Index.cshtml) in the new Views\Employee folder.

 Our controller EmployeeControll.cs file will contain code like as shown below.